California State University, Sacramento

-California State University, Sacramento (CSUS, Sacramento State, or informally Sac State) is a public university in Sacramento, California.
-Founded in 1947 as Sacramento State College, it is the eleventh oldest institution in the California State University system.
-The university enrolls approximately 31,500 students annually, 31,573 in Fall 2021.
-It also has an alumni base of more than 250,000 and awards 9,000 degrees annually.
-The university offers 151 different bachelor's degrees, 69 master's degrees, 28 types of teaching credentials, and 5 doctoral degrees.
+California State University, Sacramento (CSUS, Sacramento State, or informally Sac State) is a public university in Sacramento, California, United States.
+Founded in 1947 as Sacramento State College, it is part of the California State University system.

+The university enrolls approximately 30,100 students annually, with 30,833 enrolled in the fall of 2024.
+It also has an alumni base of more than 290,000 and awards 9,000 degrees annually.
+The university offers 151 different bachelor's degree programs, 69 master's degree programs, 28 types of teaching credentials, and 5 doctoral degree programs.

 The campus sits on 305 acre, covered with over 3,500 trees and over 1,200 resting in the University Arboretum.
 The university is home to one site of the National Register of Historic Places, the Julia Morgan House.

-The Arbor Day Foundation officially declared the university "Tree Campus USA" in 2012.
-Sacramento State is an Hispanic-serving institution (HSI) and is eligible to be designated as an Asian American Native American Pacific Islander serving institution (AANAPISI).
+Sacramento State is federally recognized as both a Hispanic-Serving Institution (HSI) and an Asian American Native American Pacific Islander Serving Institution (AANAPISI).
+The institution was also recognized by the California Legislative Assembly as the first Black-Serving Institution (BSI) in the state of California.
+The Arbor Day Foundation officially declared the university a "Tree Campus USA" in 2012.